MicrosoftDocs/azure-devops-yaml-schema/task-reference/sonar-qube-analyze-v4.md

 :::moniker range="=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Use this task to run scanner and upload the results to the SonarQube server.
+Use this task to run the scanner and upload the results to the SonarQube server.
 <!-- :::editable-content-end::: -->

 :::moniker-end